raineorshine/memrise-export/README.md

 3. Click the "Memrise Export" extension toolbar button.
 4. Save TSV file with all words from the course.

-# Development
+# Deployment

-Run build to bundle npm packages into popup.js:
+Run build to bundle npm packages into popup.js and copy to build folder:

 ```js
 npm run build
 ```

+Then zip the build folder and upload to the Google Web Store.